Invariant measures concentrated on countable structures: Existence of invariant measures

-just when $m$ and $n$ are distinct natural numbers. \end{definition} When the sequence $\AA\in\cN^\omega$ has no repeated entries, $\F_{\cN}(\AA) \in\Model$ is isomorphic to a countable infinite substructure of $\cN$.
+just when $m$ and $n$ are distinct natural numbers. \end{definition} When the sequence $\AA\in\Sub(\cN)$ has no repeated entries, $\F_{\cN}(\AA) \in\Model$ is iso\-morphic to a countable infinite substructure of $\cN$.
 In fact, this will hold a.s.\ for the random $L$-structures that we construct in \S\ref{WitnessesT}.